Enteee/duckpond.ch/_drafts/reMarkable.md

 ```

 I was able to quickly pin down all the dependencies and patch the distributed
-executable with rpaths needed to run the executable under NixOS [^3].
+executable with NixOS specific rpaths [^3].
+With the resulting derivation [`remarkable-linux-client.nix`](/static/posts/reMarkable/remarkable-linux-client.nix) I can now run the
-With the resulting [`remarkable-linux-client.nix`](/static/posts/reMarkable/remarkable-linux-client.nix) derivation I can now run the client inside a `nix-shell`:
+client inside a `nix-shell`:

 ```sh
 $ nix-shell \